hashicorp/terraform-provider-google/website/docs/r/logging_metric.html.markdown

   (Optional)
   A description of this metric, which is used in documentation.
 The maximum length of the description is 8000 characters.

+* `bucket_name` -
+  (Optional)
+  The resource name of the Log Bucket that owns the Log Metric.
+Only Log Buckets in projects are supported.
+The bucket has to be in the same project as the metric.

 * `label_extractors` -
   (Optional)